April 3, 2022

 Paul Tillich is often quoted as saying, “Doubt is not the opposite of faith; it is an element of faith.”
 (Systematic Theology, Vol. 2)

-Both of these authors challenge a standard assumption many Christians hold; that faith and doubt have to be mutually exclusive.
+Tillich challenges a standard assumption many Christians hold; that faith and doubt have to be mutually exclusive.
 But when we look at scripture, we find that this just isn’t the case.
 In fact, we often see faith and doubt intersecting to bring people into a deep and trusting relationship with God.

 Today’s reading from Matthew’s gospel gives us one of these examples.
 Let me give you the back story: Jesus has learned that his cousin, John the Baptist, has been killed by Herod.
 He heads off into the hills to be alone, but the crowds follow him.
 Jesus has compassion on them, and spends the day teaching.